IDEA Members Summer Knowledge Share Session Catch-Up

 Community Connections is an opportunity to learn about a new pilot project in the sector to integrate GCE into Habitat for Humaity’s social enterprise, Habitat ReStore.

-Our remaining sessions are:
+Our last sessions is:

 • Exploring the use of Theatre of the Oppressed in inner city Dublin with LYCS including details around evaluating these programmes and the training LYCS offers in this area.

-Join us every Wednesday or catch up anytime!
+Join us every Wednesday @12 or catch up anytime!

 July 24, 2025